5 must-try Indigenous dining experiences

 Kup Murri at Mungalla Station, Mungalla

-Just an hour from Townsville, this idyllic rural homestead is the venue for Mungalla Tours authentic kup murri experience.
-Listen to traditional Aboriginal live music while your dinner is cooked amidst hot embers in a traditional underground oven, then eat your fill around the campfire beneath a blanket of stars.
+Available for group bookings, you’ll listen to traditional Aboriginal live music while your dinner is cooked amidst hot embers in a traditional underground oven, then eat your fill around the campfire beneath a blanket of stars.

 Aboriginal Cultural Experience – Flames of the Forest, Port Douglas